TechnologyAiGroup/GOLD/README.md

 ## Acknowledgement

-GOLD utilizes the Beta Wavelet Graph Neural Network (BWGNN) from the following paper: J. Tang, J. Li, Z. Gao, and J. Li, Rethinking graph neural networks for anomaly detection, ICML 2022.
-We owe many thanks to the authors for making their BWGNN code available.
+The band-pass filter implementation in GOLD utilizes the beta-wavelet codes from the following paper: J. Tang, J. Li, Z. Gao, and J. Li, Rethinking graph neural networks for anomaly detection, ICML 2022.
+Thanks to the authors for making their code available.